-The official deadline for reflection paper submission is December 9th by 11:59 Midnight.
-This deadline is firm and non-negotiable.
-Late submissions of reflection papers will be subject to penalties, as outlined below:
+The deadlines for toolkit and journals are firm and non-negotiable.
+Late submissions will be subject to penalties, as outlined below:

 - 1-24 hours late: Deduction of 5% from the total points possible for the assignment. - 24-48 hours late: Deduction of 10% from the total points possible for the assignment. - Over 48 hours late: Reflection papers will not be accepted, and the student will receive a grade of zero for the assignment.